Program 1 - Living, Working, and Leisure

 • Encouraging the construction of new buildings suitable for solar panels.

-Program 4 - Citizens, government, and security
+Program 4 - Citizens, Governance, and Security

 Safety